Create and manage sales credit notes

 The credit note net and VAT totals appear at the bottom of the credit note.
 The credit note total can’t be more than the amount outstanding.
 To view a breakdown of the VAT amounts, click the Total VAT, then to return to the credit note, close the VAT Analysis window.

-- 5. If required, enter any notes > Save.
+- 6. If required, enter any notes.
+Then click Save.

 You’ve successfully entered a credit note against the original sales invoice.
 If the credit note covers the full value of the invoice, the invoice status appears as Paid, otherwise the status appears as Part Paid.

-Tip: To add a new customer, click the [Search for customer] drop-down > Add a customer > enter the relevant information > Save.
+Tip: To add a new customer, click in to the Search for a Customer box, then click Add a customer.
+Enter the relevant information, then click Save.

 |Credit Date *||Enter the date of the credit note.|